wtsi-hgi/hgi-cloud/docs/runbook_docker_swarm.md

 # Troubleshoot

+- You might need to authenticate against docker hub to download images from a private repository.
+For this, use `docker login`

 - Terraform returns with succesful provisioning even if the bootup script is still running in the background (the bootup script that sets up the swarm does many tasks: in).
 As a result, the swarm might not be up until after some time.

 - Security Groups, including the one corresponding to swarm (`docker_swarm_web_app`) is hard-coded in the terraform script.
 Any change in them through other channels is going to break terraform.